vcian/laravel-data-bringin/README.md

 [![Packagist](https://img.shields.io/packagist/l/vcian/laravel-data-bringin?style=for-the-badge)](https://packagist.org/packages/vcian/laravel-data-bringin)
 [![Total Downloads](https://img.shields.io/packagist/dt/vcian/laravel-data-bringin?style=for-the-badge)](https://packagist.org/packages/vcian/laravel-data-bringin)

-## Introduction
+## What It Does

-This package provides an easy and flexible way to import  CSV files to a Laravel application's database.
+This package provides an easy and flexible way to import any kind of dynamic CSV files to a Laravel application's database.
 With this package, you can define your import mappings, which allows you to map columns in your CSV files to specific fields in your database tables.

 ## Installation & Usage